-The Northern Territory Treaty Commissioner position is currently vacant.
+The Northern Territory’s Acting Treaty Commissioner is Tony McAvoy SC.

 Treaty Commissioner's role

 The NT Treaty Commission in the NT is an independent office, headed by the NT Treaty Commissioner, launched in early 2019.
 The role of the Treaty Commissioner is laid out in the Northern Territory Treaty Commissioner Terms of Reference (TOR) as well as the Treaty Commissioner Act 2020 .
 The TOR strongly reinforce the Treaty Commissioner’s status as an independent officer as follows:

 “The Commissioner and their staff must act independently and impartially.
 The Commissioner will not be subject to direction from the Northern Territory Government.
 Similarly, the Commissioner’s staff will only be subject to the direction of the Commissioner or another member of the Commissioner’s staff.“

 The job of the Treaty Commissioner is to:

 a) Facilitate consultation with Aboriginal people in the Northern Territory regarding a Treaty; and

 b) Develop a framework for Treaty negotiations;

 The Treaty Commissioner is required to inquire, report, investigate and make recommendations on these things to the Chief Minister of the Northern Territory and Parliament.